 Finding the perfect rental property can be stressful, time-consuming and confusing especially for first-time renters.
 Before renting an apartment in Lagos, you should know what neighbourhood suits your personality and lifestyle especially if it’s a long term plan to ensure you have a peaceful and enjoyable new home and not one where you constantly frown every time you see your neighbours.
 We know how that goes.

 It is equally important to know exactly how much space you need – and more importantly, how much space you can afford.
 One of the most important aspects of any home is safety.
-As you explore potential neighbourhoods, check around for crime stats, as well as the types of incidents.
+As you explore potential neighborhoods, check around for crime stats, as well as the types of incidents.

 Agreed, it’s tough to get real stats in Nigeria, but talk to people who have lived in the neighbourhoods you’re considering, or people who currently live there, especially the security guards; they typically know the most about the area.